 A single tag is pedunculated.
 That means it is attached by a peduncle which is a narrow stalk to which the growth attaches to the skin.

 Skin tags are commonly seen in individuals with obesity and diabetes.
-There are some observational studies that suggest that skin tags may be a sign of insulin resistance.
+Some observational studies suggest that they may be a sign of insulin resistance.
 But the exact cause is uncertain.

-Hormones may also play a role in their development as these growths seem to increase in pregnant women.
-And as with many medical conditions, there may be a genetic predisposition as skin tags often run in families.
+Hormones may also play a role in developing skin tags as these growths seem to increase in pregnant women.
+And as with many medical conditions, there may be a genetic predisposition because skin tags often run in families.

 Common myths about skin tags

-Although skin tags are more common in older individuals, anyone including children can develop these benign growths.
+Although they are more common in older individuals, anyone, including children can develop these benign growths.

 Removing skin tags causes new ones to grow

-No, removing skin tags does not cause new tags to grow, although new tags may develop with age.
+Removing them does not cause new tags to grow, although new ones may develop with age.

-Skin tags are not a sign that you have cancer or any other medical condition for that matter.
-Although there is an exceedingly rare medical syndrome, called Birt-Hogg-Dube syndrome, that is associated with skin tag occurrence.
-However, merely having them is not an indication of an underlying malignancy or other health problem.
+They are not a sign that you have cancer or any other medical condition, for that matter.
+One exception is an exceedingly rare, complex inherited disorder called Birt-Hogg-Dube syndrome associated with a variety of benign skin tumors, including skin tags.
+However, because skin tags are very common merely having them is not an indication of an underlying malignancy or any other health problem.